SimpleStepSolutions/SimpleStepSolutions.github.io/_posts/2019-09-01-springone.md

 image: assets/images/2019-09-01-springone/headed-to-springone.jpg
 featured: true
 ---
-We're unbelievably honoured to speak this October at SpringOne Platform 2019 with a legend--Joe Grandja from Pivotal and also from Toronto, Canada.
+We're honoured to speak this October at SpringOne Platform 2019 with Joe Grandja from the core Spring Security team.

 > [Implementing Microservices Security Patterns and Protocols with Spring Security](https://springoneplatform.io/2019/sessions/implementing-microservices-security-patterns-protocols-with-spring-security)